chat

 Carol Gilligan, a pioneering feminist and psychologist, reshaped our understanding of moral development by centring on women’s voices.
 Her work, particularly her concept of the ethics of care, challenges traditional moral frameworks that prioritize individualism over relationships.

-Instead, it emphasises nurturing and empathetic connections—values that resonate deeply with Virgo’s essence of self-sufficiency and care.
+Instead, it emphasises nurturing and empathetic connections, values that resonate deeply with Virgo’s essence of self-sufficiency and care.

-Your Virgo New Moon Practices
+Your Virgo New Moon practices

-Meditation for Wholeness: Begin by finding a quiet space.
+Begin by finding a quiet space.
 Sit or lie down comfortably and close your eyes.
 Take deep, mindful breaths and reflect on the concept of being “whole unto oneself.”
 Contemplate how you can cultivate a stronger sense of self-sufficiency and independence in your life.
 Visualise yourself as a complete and empowered individual.
 Take this energy with you as you move forward.

-Journaling for Self-Discovery: Set aside some time to journal about your journey towards wholeness and independence.
+Set aside some time to journal about your journey towards wholeness and independence.
 Explore moments in your life where you have felt empowered and self-sufficient.
 Reflect on how you can nurture these aspects of yourself further.
 Write down your intentions for personal growth and self-care.

-Create a Sacred Space: If you have an altar or a sacred space, consider dedicating it to the Virgo New Moon.
+If you have an altar or a sacred space, consider dedicating it to the Virgo New Moon.
 You can incorporate symbols of Virgo, Vesta, or priestess archetypes, such as candles, crystals, or statues.
 Spend time in this space, meditating or setting intentions for your self-discovery journey.

-Service to Self Ritual: Plan a special ritual where you perform acts of self-care and self-nurturing.
+Plan a special ritual where you perform acts of self-care and self-nurturing.
 It could include a soothing bath, a favourite meal, or a mindfulness practice.
 Consciously dedicate this time to yourself, focusing on your own needs and well-being.

 Inquiry for Virgo New Moon